 Nov.
 23 was a significant date for goaltending legend George Hainsworth.
 In 1926, he picked up his first career shutout by leading the Canadiens to a 2-0 victory over the New York Americans.
 He went on to earn 14 shutouts during the 1926-27 season, which was a rookie record until Tony Esposito broke it in 1969-70 with 15 for the Chicago Blackhawks.
 Hainsworth finished his Hall of Fame career with 94 shutouts, the third-most all-time behind Martin Brodeur and Terry Sawchuk.

 Esa Tikkanen’s crazy month continued on Nov.
 23, 1995, when he was traded by the New Jersey Devils to the Vancouver Canucks for a second-round draft pick.
 This marked the second time Tikkanen was traded in the month.
 He was first traded to the Devils by the Blues on Nov.
 1, 1995, for a third-round pick.
 So, New Jersey moved up a round in the draft for 11 games of Tikkanen’s service.
 He played 100 games with the Canucks, scoring 25 goals and 64 points, before being traded to the Rangers in 1997.
 The Devils used the draft pick to select forward Wes Mason, who never played in the NHL.

 The Boston Bruins made history on Nov.
 23, 2002, when they beat the Buffalo Sabres 4-1.
 The victory made them just the second team, after the Canadiens, to win 2,500 NHL games.
 It was also their 1,500th win on home ice in franchise history.

 Bruce Boudreau made his NHL head coaching debut on Nov.
 23, 2007, in the Washington Capitals’ 4-3 overtime win over the Philadelphia Flyers.
 Birthday boy Nicklas Backstrom scored in the extra session to give Boudreau his first career victory.
 He replaced Glen Hanlon, who was fired after 21 games.
 He led the Hershey Bears, Washington’s American Hockey League (AHL) affiliate, to the 2006 Calder Cup championship.
-Since this date, he’s earned 567 wins, in 984 total games, for the Capitals, Anaheim Ducks, and Minnesota Wild.
+Since this date, he’s earned 605 wins, in 1,060 total games, for the Capitals, Anaheim Ducks, Minnesota Wild, and Vancouver Canucks.